igeligel/personal-site/content/14-10-2019/index.md

 SELECT * FROM example_table WHERE example_column LIKE 'Mel%';
 ```

-And it would result in the following table as SQL query result.
+And it would result in the following table as the SQL query result.

 <table>
   <thead>